Snaacky/thewiki/docs/guides/playback.md

 These frame rates work because they divide evenly into the monitor's 60Hz refresh rate.
 With 60 fps video, for instance, each frame is shown per refresh on a 60Hz monitor, with the next frame always appearing 16.67 ms later than the first.

-When content plays at 24 fps, your monitor will need to show 1 frame for every 2.5 refreshes (60Hz divided by 24 fps). *However, refreshes cannot be divided, and you cannot have "part" of a refresh show on your monitor without screen tearing.*
+When content plays at exactly 24 fps, your monitor will need to show 1 frame for every 2.5 refreshes (60Hz divided by 24 fps). *However, refreshes cannot be divided, and you cannot have "part" of a refresh show on your monitor without screen tearing.*

 Instead, your monitor will try to refresh 2.5 times like this: